 On the other hand, if we deactivate SELinux permanently, we will be able to work faster especially if it is a personal or medium sized project.
 We must bear in mind that, at this point, most Linux distributions have very good security policies so we can afford it.

-In this post, we will teach you how to do it both ways.
+In this post, we will teach you how to do it both ways on CentOS 7.